-The Bottom End is little short of a genius reinterpretation of a rubbish Irish pub.
-Cleverly adorned with a mixture of antique styles the centrepiece is a statuette of topless maidens – undoubtedly stolen from a 1970s Australiana time capsule – reinforces the sense of humour that has been used to compile this assortment of treasure.
+The Bottom End is a very clever reinterpretation of a rubbish Irish pub.
+Cleverly adorned with a mixture of antique styles, the centrepiece is a statuette of topless maidens – undoubtedly stolen from a seventies Australiana time capsule – must be seen in person to be believed.
+It also reinforces the sense of humour that has been used to compile this assortment of treasure.

-It’s huge interior is space enough to make it into what the owners claim is a hybrid between pub, disco and diner.
+Its huge interior is space enough to make what the owners claim is a hybrid between pub, disco and diner.
 All the elements come together to make this combination not only realistic, but formidable.

 Considering the pedigree of the owners – between Michael Delaney-Korabelnikova and business partner Anthony ‘Hockers’ Hocking, they’ve had their hands in some of the town’s more iconic goodtime venues; Honky Tonks, Third Class and Sorry Grandma – it’s a sure bet that the tunes will be on form.
-Regardless of whether it’s four in the afternoon or four in the morning, that gentle urge will be calling you to bust a move on the carpet tile dance floor.
+Regardless of the time, that gentle urge will calling you to bust a move on the carpet tile dance floor.